-ISO 31000 is the 2009 International Organisation for Standardisation (ISO) international standard for risk management that provides organisations with a foundational plan for designing, implementing and maintaining risk management The latest version, ISO 31000:2018, is used by companies in various industries as a guide to improve their practices in accordance with ISO risk management standards.
+ISO 31000 is the 2009 International Organization for Standardization (ISO) that provides businesses with a foundational plan for designing, implementing, and maintaining risk management The latest version, ISO 31000:2018, is a guide used by companies in various industry for improving their practices in accordance to federal regulations.

 The guidance for ISO 31000 certification can be adapted to suit the overall needs of every industry and the specific needs of each individual company.
-This standard provides a very general approach, which is applicable to any type of risk.
+This standard provides a very generalized approach, which is applicable to any type of risk.

 The New ISO 31000:2018 standard is a revised version to improve implementation in companies.
 These are the four most important improvements to ISO 31000:2018.

-The new ISO 31000:2018 norm focusses on an integral approach which is based on general risk management instead of the old method of focussing on a specific aspect, such as quality, safety, health or environment.
-In this way the Standard provides an optimization process for a company as a whole, instead of specific aspects of it.
+The new ISO 31000:2018 norm focuses on an integral approach that is based on general risk management instead of the old method of focussing on a specific aspect, such as quality, safety, health, or environment.
+In this way, the standard provides the company with an optimization process as a whole instead of a specific aspect of it.

-The new norm also focusses especiall on the competence of management to, again, establish a risk management covering all areas of a company more thoroughly.
-This helps to ensure a constant improvement of risk evaluation and corrective action.
+Again, the new norm especially focuses on the management’s competence to establish risk management throughout all areas of their company.
+This helps to ensure continuous improvement of risk evaluation and corrective action.

-The more thorough method of risk management according to DIN ISO 31000 is a more strategic, organizational approach of identifying, analyzing and categorizing risks.
+The most thorough method of risk management, according to DIN ISO 31000, is a strategic, organizational approach of identifying, analyzing, and categorizing risks.
 It deals with questions, such as:

 With a digital checklist for ISO 31000 certification, you can easily carry out a risk inspection via tablet or smartphone - online or offline.
-With the desktop version, you can create a customised checklist and then evaluate the collected data.
+And with the desktop version, you can create customized checklists and evaluate the collected data.
 Lumiform also offers tools for many ISO certifications, like our checklist for an ISO 9015:2001 audit or ISO 14001 checklist for environmental management assessments.